Configuring Image Backups (SnapMirror to Tape)

 - In the Subclient Name box, type a name.

-- On the Storage Device tab, n the Storage Policy list, select a storage policy name.
+- On the Storage Device tab, from the Storage Policy list, select a storage policy name.

 - On the Content tab, click Browse.